-For Fall 2018 and Winter/Spring 2019, we are offering:
+For Fall 2019, we are offering:

 Completion of the foundational course, or equivalent familiarity with the Buddhist path and practice experience, is required to enroll in the intermediate-level course.
 In turn, completion of the intermediate course will allow students to progress to an advanced-level course.
 For the intermediate-level course, enrollment is by semester and a commitment to attend all or most class sessions is requested.